yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

       am62px, Y, Y, N
       am62lx, Y, Y, N

-Driver Configuration
+Driver configuration
 ********************

 .. ifconfig:: CONFIG_part_family in ('General_family', 'AM335X_family', 'AM437X_family', 'AM57X_family')

-   The default kernel configuration enables support for MMC/SD(built-in to kernel).
+   The default kernel configuration enables support for MMCSD(built-in to kernel).

-   The selection of MMC/SD/SDIO driver can be modified using the linux kernel configuration tool.
+   The selection of MMCSD/SDIO driver can be modified using the linux kernel configuration tool.
 Launch it by the following command:

    .. code-block:: console